 If you’ve been found to be a parole violator, you could end up at the mercy of a judge, who will likely impose a harsh penalty, possibly including further jail time.
 Dealing with a judge at this point in the process is generally a difficult thing to do, as judges will want to appear tough on anyone found to be in violation of the terms of their parole, and will have little sympathy for the circumstances of the violation.

 If you find yourself facing serious consequences for a parole violation, you need the help of an expert attorney who is willing and able to fight for your rights.
 At the law offices of Hilf & Hilf, PLC, we have the experience and the knowledge to help you during this difficult time.
-Contact us today for a free consultation!
+Contact us today!